wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 Parenthesis may still be used if the author wishes.

-**TODO: Pick one of these two possible approaches:**

-A.  In essence, this is changing the nature of `some` & `any` from prefix operators to expression markers. >>  **TODO: …which implies `some Optional<P>` should work too… should it?
-See also Future Directions…**

-B.  A counter-example, where the parenthesis remain required, is `(some T).X` whenever it is unclear what `X` is (now _or in future_).
-This must consider the possibility of future language changes such as nested protocols.
-This proposal errs on the side of caution by only covering cases where `X` cannot ever be a protocol or class type. **TODO: figure out if this is an allowlist of ?/!/Type or if it's actually determined at compile time based on the definition of T & X**

 ## Motivation

 Swift eschews unnecessary ceremony, such as needless punctuation - particular parenthesis.